Costly Multidimensional Screening: Omitted Proofs

 We show all downward IC constraints are satisfied by induction on the number of $U$-shaped regions $L$.
 When $L = 0$, all downward IC constraints hold by successively applying \Cref{lem:log} and building up from the adjacent local downward constraints.
 Suppose the claim holds for $L - 1$.
 Let us denote the last region as $r$ with starting index $o$ and end index $d$.
 By the inductive hypothesis, all downward IC constraints $[i \rightarrow j]$ are satisfied if $j < i \leq o$.
 We divide the remaining pairs $(j, i)$ with $j < i$ into two cases: \begin{itemize} \item[] Case (1): $o \leq j < i$.
 We make the following observations: \begin{itemize} \item[(a)] if $o \leq j < i \leq d$, then $[i \rightarrow j]$ follows by the binding IC constraints $[i \rightarrow o]$, $[j \rightarrow o]$, $x_j \leq x_o$, and \Cref{lem:gol}; \item[(b)] if $d \leq j < i$, then $[i \rightarrow j]$ follows by successively applying \Cref{lem:log}; \item[(c)] if $j < d < i$, then $[i \rightarrow j]$ follows by $[i \rightarrow d]$ from (b), $[d \rightarrow j]$ from (a), $x_d \geq x_j$, and \Cref{lem:log}. \end{itemize} \item[] Case (2): $j < o < i$.
 Note that $x_j \leq x_o$ for all $j < o$.
 Then, $[i \rightarrow j]$ follows by $[i \rightarrow o]$ from Case (1), $[o \rightarrow j]$ from the inductive hypothesis, $x_o \geq x_j$, and \Cref{lem:log}. \end{itemize}

 Together, these cover all the downward IC constraints and prove the inductive step.
-The IR constraints follow easily from $\IR[1]$ and $\IC[i \rightarrow 1]$ and that $u(x, \cdot)$ is nondecreasing.
+The IR constraints follow easily from $\IR[1]$ and $\IC[i \rightarrow 1]$ and that $u(x, \,\cdot\,)$ is nondecreasing.

 The binding constraints define a system of $n$ equations for $t$.
-It is not hard to see that these equations can be solved successively starting from the lowest one.
-By induction, the binding constraints uniquely define the following transfer formula:
+With some calculations, it is not hard to see that these equations can be solved successively starting from the lowest one.
+In particular, by induction, the solution is uniquely defined by \eqref{eq:t}.

-where we use the notation $a \wedge b := \min(a, b)$.
-The first sum arises from the local downward IC constraints, and the second sum arises from the nonlocal ones. \end{proof}

-If $x$ is monotonic, then the binding IC constraints are the local downward ones, and the transfer formula reduces to the standard solution.
-Note however that, in contrast to the standard setting with all IC constraints, \textit{any} $x \in \X^n$ can be implemented by a downward IC mechanism and the corresponding optimal transfers depend on the \textit{shape} of $x$.

-\paragraph{Step 3.2:} We now show the following claim: \begin{claim} Any optimal solution to \eqref{eq:finite} must have a monotonic allocation rule: $x_1 \leq x_2 \leq \cdots \leq x_n$. \end{claim} \begin{proof}[Proof of \Cref{claim:allocation}] Suppose, for contradiction, that there is an optimal solution $(x, t)$ such that $x$ is not monotone.
-The proof idea is to perturb the allocation rule (as well as the optimal transfer rule implementing it) and show a strict improvement.
-Because $x$ is not monotone, there exists a $U$-shaped region.
-Let $r$ be the first $U$-shaped region, $o$ its starting index, and $d$ its end index.
-Moreover, let